yieldnest/Publications/tokens/ynBNBx/reports/2025/ynbnbx-june-2025.md

 ## 1. Executive Summary

-[ynBNBx](https://app.yieldnest.finance/restake/ynBNBx) is YieldNest’s MAX LRT product deployed on BNB Chain.
+[ynBNBx](https://app.yieldnest.finance/restake/ynBNBx) is YieldNest’s MAX product deployed on BNB Chain.
 It auto-compounds BNB-linked yield through Binance-integrated and DeFi-native strategies, offering liquid exposure and BNB L1 settlement.

 *Return accrues as the value of ynBNBx increases relative to BNB.*